radius-project/radius/docs/contributing/contributing-code/running-radius-locally.md

-# Running Radius resource provider locally with a Kubernetes Environment
+# Running Radius resource provider locally

-There are many times where it's important to be able to debug the Radius RP locally, as there may be code that needs to be updated.
+There are many times where it's important to be able to debug the Radius RP locally:
+- Fast inner loop debugging on a component in Radius.
+- Can run a subset of processes required for a specific scenario (ex just running Applications.Core and async processor)

-Currently in Radius, there are two different ways to run Radius locally based on whether we are running the _old_ way with a Custom RP, or in the new world with the Application.Core RP.
+Currently in Radius, there are two different ways to run Radius locally based on whether we are running the _old_ way with a Custom RP, or in the _new_ world with the Application.Core RP.

 ## Old world - Custom RP, Mongo, and Deployment Engine